 For editing in Photoshop, Felix uses Palette Gear to speed up his workflow.
 The modular controller allows you to personalize the functions to fit your unique workflow.
-By creating multiple profiles, you can map the majority of functions you're probably using 80% of the time.
-Here is one the profiles that Felix has setup:
+By creating multiple profiles, you can map the majority of functions you're using 80% of the time.
+Here is one of the profiles that Felix has setup:

 Unlike a keyboard, Palette Gear allows you to set sensitivity and range for added precision.
 Plus, with your most used functions at your fingertips, you'll see a significant increase in speed and efficiency with less strain on your wrist.

 Of course, the perfect workflow for light and color would not be complete without a workstation to match and inspire your creativity.
-Felix's setup is exactly what you'd expect from a portrait photographer who is also a light and color addict!
+Felix's setup is exactly what you'd expect from a portrait photographer who is also a light and color addict.

 Watch Felix's speed edit for retouching below:

 About Felix Barjou

 Felix is a 29-year-old French photographer who grew up in the world of advertising with graphic designer parents.
 He started photography in 2008 with simple portraits and immediately discovered his style and process.
 He is passionate about light, image editing and staging, and he creates portraits and creations with a personal touch.

 Which lighting effect would you like to try?

 Try Palette Gear risk-free in your workflow to increase your efficiency and precision while editing so you can get back to more shooting.